08 Nov A side salad for FREE and other strategies for food establishments

 Taste preferences are ‘imprinted’ on your preferences in the womb and as a child

-My brother and I crave vegetables because my mother and Pop decided to ‘go bush’ when my brother and I were small children of 4.5 years and 6 years. . .
+My brother and I crave vegetables because my parents decided to ‘go bush’ when my brother and I were small children of 4.5 years and 6 years. . .
 They grew a vegetable garden, and we were eating lots of vegetables with every meal. . .
 I would sit in the garden and feast on egg tomatoes (dipped in mayo), strawberries and other delights.

 I don’t remember eating A LOT of vegetables, , , and my brother didn’t like all the food we ate, or was not as accepting of it as I was. . . ((in any case)) we had a garden, and we ate vegetables. . . (as well as fish oil, home made muesli with raw oats and honey, weetbix, ,, and presumably fruit (although I did not develop a taste for that).

 Earlier than that my Mum told me that she was ‘very conscious’ of what she offered to my brother and I as babies and young children.
-She would blend vegetables such as pumpkin (the only vegetable I now hate), as well as all sorts of other vegetables, , , and pureed them into baby food for Dexter (a pseudonym for my brother that refers to the DJ/musical artist (a previous member) from The Avalanches – not the serial killer) and I to eat as babies and small children.
+She would blend vegetables such as pumpkin (the only vegetable I now hate), as well as all sorts of other vegetables, , , and pureed them into baby food for my brother and and I to eat as babies and small children.

 In my nutrition studies I have learned that preferences for foods develops as a child. . .
 It makes sense to me on an anecdotal level, for example with the kinds of foods that my parents prefer.